BristolVisualPFT/3D_Data_Acquisition_Registration_Using_Kinects/Double_opposing_Kinects/readme.md

  2. Generate and register RGB point clouds using [Registration](https://github.com/BristolVisualPFT/3D_Data_Acquisition_Registration_Using_Kinects/tree/master/Double_opposing_Kinects/Registration) source code.

 ##Do You Need Help?
 Compilation and running directions of the source codes have been explained in details, in their dedicated sub-repositories.
-Further, the system methodology has been illustrated in our paper [1].
+Further, the system methodology has been explained in our paper [1].
 But, if you have any question or suggestion, please feel free to contact me by email: vahid [dot] soleimani [at] bristol [dot] ac [dot] uk .

 ##Publication